Difference Between Parasitic Roots and Mycorrhizae

 Conclusion

 Parasitic Roots and Mycorrhizae must be differentiated to fully appreciate their ecological role and conservation significance.
-Parasitic roots represent negative relationships in which some plants extract nutrients from host plants that directly threaten the development or even survival of their host.
+Parasitic roots represent negative relationships in which some plants extract nutrients from host plants that directly threaten development or even survival of their host.

-Meanwhile, mycorrhizae are mutually beneficial relationships between specialized fungi and plants wherein carbohydrates from both parties benefit both partners equally – mycorrhizae being beneficial on an economic as well as environmental level.
+Meanwhile mycorrhizae are mutually beneficial relationships between specialized fungi and plants wherein carbohydrates from both parties benefit both partners equally – mycorrhizae being beneficial on an economic as well as environmental level.